Section 6.05 - Reference Brief

 To regain FedRAMP authorization, you must go through the full authorization process again.
 No shortcut for reinstatement.

-How FedRAMP 20x Changes Continuous Monitoring
+How FedRAMP 20x changes ConMon

 FedRAMP 20x replaces the monthly manual reporting cycle with continuous automated compliance monitoring.
 Key Security Indicators (KSIs) provide real-time compliance data instead of monthly vulnerability scan reports.